Lunch:

 Executive Chef Ryan McQuillan

-Some would describe Ryan McQuillan’s attention to every morsel of food as… fiery.
-Right down to the olive vine tattoo on his forearm, his exhaustive search for the finest and freshest ingredients landed him here in Lancaster.
-Inspired by his Italian mother and grandmother, the Chef’s passion for cooking dates back farther than he can even remember.
-Raised in Northeast Philadelphia and trained at the Restaurant School at Walnut College, Ryan has infused flavors in New York City, Philadelphia and at the renowned Talula’s Table in Kennett Square where prospective diners waited a year in advance to savor one of his Farmtable Dinners.
+With an olive vine tattoo wrapped around his forearm and an unwavering quest for the freshest local ingredients, his path led him to Lancaster.
+Inspired by his Italian mother and grandmother, his passion for cooking dates back farther than he can remember.
+Raised in Northeast Philadelphia and trained at the Restaurant School at Walnut College, Ryan refined his craft in New York City, Philadelphia, and at the celebrated Talula’s Table in Kennett Square, where eager diners patiently waited a year to experience his Farmtable Dinners.

 We’re dedicated to sourcing from local farms.